busycaesar/Embeddings_And_Cosine_Similarity/Google/README.md

 ## Clean the Cloud

-1. Go to the [Google Cloud](https://console.cloud.google.com) and search `manage resources` and go to `Manage Resources` page.
+1. Go to the [Google Cloud](https://console.cloud.google.com) and search `manage resources` and go to the `Manage Resources` page.

 2. Click the checkbox of the project that you created and click the `Delete` button on the top navigation bar.
-This will open a modal where you will be prompted to enter a project id and go ahead to click the `Shut down anyway` to delete the project and its resource.
+This will open a modal where you will be prompted to enter a project ID and go ahead to click the `Shut down anyway` to delete the project and its resource.